ibr0wse/terminals_profiles/README.md

 Clicks script to quickly setup terminal look and feel with the adequate zsh & tmux plugins.
 (DO NOT RUN SCRIPT AS IS - just do one line at a time in the terminal)

 ## profile
 Command shortcuts I usually have in my shell profile.
-I'm always running these commands and wanted some quick aliases..
+I'm always running these commands and wanted some quick aliases.
+You must modify the SECLISTS variable to include the full path to SecLists.

 These aliases are either custom made from myself or modifed/copied from others, as mentioned in [Acknowledgments](#Acknowledgments).